 Typically the stresses in an object are highest at the surface.
 This effect causes the linearization tool to over-report stresses in the middle of the object when insufficient nodes are used.
 The end result is reported membrane and bending stresses that are higher than actual.

 This is only one cause of bad results with few nodes.
 The other is the integration mathematics.
-Bending stresses calculations use both the distance from the center of the line and the magnitude at the point.
+Bending stress calculations use both the distance from the center of the line and the magnitude at the point.
 These calculations are more accurate as the distance between points is decreased.
 Doubling the amount of data points on a SCL by simple linear interpolation between each given point increases the accuracy of the results.
 Using spline interpolation is better.
 For this utility 71 nodes are used to provide good quality graphs.

 Here the results are shown for the same thick walled pipe sample.
 17 nodes are read from the SCL.
 Cubic spline interpolation is used to setup new evenly spaced nodes along the line.
 The error from integration drops to less than 1% at 17 nodes.
 This error occurs for complex or simple stress patterns.
 Interpolation increases the accuracy of results.

 71 nodes are used in the sample program.
-This corresponds to an expected integration error of 0.04% and provides plenty of nodes for a good graphing.
+This corresponds to an expected integration error of 0.04% and provides plenty of nodes for good graphing.
 An odd number of nodes are used to provide a middle node for the M+B graph.
 This same result using linear instead of cubic spline interpolation requires about 500 interpolated nodes.